It shouldn’t be news to anyone that mental health and physical well-being go hand-in-hand.

 Neatly stored in either the provided storage cabinet or the back compartment, Tempo offers access to some nice home gym equipment.
 The new monthly membership plan includes a storage cabinet, a Tempo Core that is used as a docking station for your phone to stream to your tv, four weight collars, and two dumbbells that are adjustable to either 25 or 42.5 lbs each.
 When you’re ready for a workout, it’s easy to lay everything out and get ready for a class.
 And when you want to revert the room back into a living space, instead of a gym, just pack up and return everything to its compartment.
-You’ll find the Tempo has a super easy to use, sleek design that really bridges the gap between home and gym.
+You’ll find the Tempo Studio has a super easy to use, sleek design that really bridges the gap between home and gym.

 Getting started, you’ll pick from hundreds of live and on-demand classes that are available to you.
 Want to hit legs today?
 No problem.
 Still sore from last time, and looking for a quick core workout to check it off the list for the day?
 Go for it.

 Your class instructor will guide you through every piece of gym equipment you’ll need, as well as how to hit each movement.
 For beginners, this is an absolute godsend.
-The barrier to entry into the world of physical fitness (especially strength training) can feel terrifying for a lot of people out there, but it’s clear that Tempo has put a lot of effort into tackling this head-on.
+The barrier to entry into the world of physical fitness (especially strength training) can feel terrifying for a lot of people out there, but it’s clear that Tempo Studio has put a lot of effort into tackling this head-on.
 Before you know it, you’ll be teaching other people how to hit the same movements that might have intimidated you on Day One. 🙂

-Who is the Tempo Fit a good fit for?
+Who is the Tempo Studio a good fit for?

 With such a versatile piece of equipment, it’s hard to nail down one target audience who’ll love it.
 So instead, let me throw out a few factors that could lead someone one direction or the other: